dyninst/dyninst/docs/dyninstAPI/public/BPatch_callbacks.h.rst

   during the creation of the stopThreadExpr snippet type.
-Whenever a stopThreadExpr snippet executes in a given thread, the snippet evaluates the calculation snippet that stopThreadExpr takes as a parameter, stops the thread’s execution and invokes this callback.
+Whenever a stopThreadExpr snippet executes in a given thread, the snippet evaluates the calculation snippet that stopThreadExpr takes as a parameter, stops the thread's execution and invokes this callback.
 The at_point parameter is the BPatch_point at which the stopThreadExpr snippet was inserted, and returnValue contains the computation made by the calculation snippet.